top of page

 RAF Bircham Newton Heritage Centre is looking for volunteers to assist as curators at the centre.
 No military or other training is necessary, just an interest in military or local history.
 The requirement is for a few hours on occasional Sundays between Easter and November.

 We are also creating an archive of the activities of the 50+ squadrons who were at the base between 1918 and 1962, and developing the national archive of the RAF Administrative Apprentices between 1925 and 1973.
+If you would be interested in more information or giving up some of your time for these exciting projects, please contact us.

 Ian Jacklin 01485 528286